bestkb/Environmental-Migration-ABM-Public/ODD/ODD.md

 ### Objectives

-Agents evaluate an objective based on the decision-making method to maximize utility, minimize risk, or a combination.
+Agents evaluate an objective based on the decision-making method to maximize utility.

 ### Learning

-Agents will learn both from their own experiences as well as the experiences of agents in their network.
+NA

 ### Prediction

-Agents do not make predictions about the future, but they may consider risks associated with a decision based on own histories or histories of other agents in their network.
+NA

 ### Sensing

 Agents are able to sense all of their own traits and the traits in their current community.
-They are also able to assess migration histories of agents in their social network.

 ### Interaction

-Households interact by sharing information about their migration histories and wealth histories with other households within their network.
-Household agents can give and receive information within their network and make decisions based on this information.
-Households can also transfer resources in the form of remittances across their networks.
+Households interact by sharing information about their wealth and hiring.
+Households may hire individuals or be employed by each other through interactions in the double-blind labor market.

 ### Stochasticity

-Stochasticity may be included in the initialization of the model in terms of agent traits and social network connects.
+Stochasticity may be included in the initialization of the model in terms of agent traits.
 Stochasticity is also present in the implementation of environmental shock risk at each step.
-Stochasticity will be incorporated to determine whether or not a migration trip was successful, based on a probability of failure.

 ### Collectives

-Households connected by social networks can share information about their migration experiences with one-another.
-They can also share resources.
+NA

 ### Observation

 The model records all household migration histories, histories of environmental impact, and tracks wealth over time.
-On the larger level, the model will also track populations in origin and destination communities over time, total migrations, and the evolution of wealth in the community.
+On the larger level, the model will also track total migrations and the evolution of wealth in the community.

 # Details